pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 Temporary lending out mutable access to another thread by waiting on a `Condvar` with `MutexGuard` is safe, for the same reasons as `bump` and `unlocked`.
 The standard library and `parking_lot` only support this combination, using a `Condvar` in with a `MutexGuard`.

-The [`shared-mutex` crate](https://crates.io/crates/shared-mutex) has an alternative RW lock implementation that is designed yo be usebale with condition variables.
+The [`shared-mutex` crate](https://crates.io/crates/shared-mutex) has an alternative RW lock implementation that is designed to be useable with condition variables.
 Again waiting with a `SharedMutexWriteGuard` is sound, as we can lend a unique reference.
 It is also correct if the thread holds only one `SharedMutexReadGuard`.
 And if the thread holds multiple `SharedMutexReadGuard`, only one will be unlocked and the thread will wait until notified.
 As another thread can't acquire a write lock now, we will probably have a deadlock but no unsoundness.

 ## Refining smart pointers